Grilled Salmon Perfection: How Long to Cook It to Juicy Goodness

 Getting Creative

-Don’t be afraid to experiment!
-Wild salmon is a classic choice, but farmed salmon is also a great option, and it tends to be more readily available.
+Don’t be afraid to experiment! wild salmon is a classic choice, but farmed salmon is also a great option, and it tends to be more readily available.
 Look for different varieties like sockeye, king, or coho salmon.
-Each has its unique flavour and texture, and you might just find a new favourite.
-Sockeye salmon, for instance, has a rich, deep flavour and a firm texture, while coho salmon is known for its milder flavour and slightly oily texture.
+Each has its unique flavour and texture, and you might just find a new favourite. sockeye salmon, for instance, has a rich, deep flavour and a firm texture, while coho salmon is known for its milder flavour and slightly oily texture.

 (Part 2) Prepping the Salmon for the Grill